jeff6times7/fogbugz/README.md

     sqlite3 fogbugz.db
     sqlite> .read create.sql

-The code uses ISO-8601 strings for dates since sqlite has no native data datatypes.
+The code uses ISO-8601 strings for dates since sqlite has no native date datatypes.
 The alternative is to store them as integers.
 In any case, you'd have to use a function to perform certain date operations.
 The advantage of storing dates as ISO-8601 strings is that if you query a date column without a function (out of laziness), then you see something you recognize.

 # PREREQUISITES